-In addition your body needs energy to perform at a high intensity.
-And nowadays it’s common knowledge the intensity training will have greater effects at an accelerated pace.
-You cannot do this without properly fueling your body within energy providing foods.
+In addition, your body needs the energy to perform at a high intensity.
+And nowadays it’s common knowledge that intensity training will have greater effects at an accelerated pace.
+You cannot do this without properly fueling your body with energy-providing foods.

 Ultimately, you should picture your body like a car – you can’t expect to drive 150 miles with no petrol in the tank, can you?
 If you’re looking to perform and train at your best, you need to make sure your body has enough fuel to do so.

 If you fail to provide yourself with the energy and nutrients required during exercise, the chances are you won’t see results as quickly as you should.
 Plus, over a long period of time, the likelihood of becoming ill or injured will be increased